bramp/myip/README.md

 - [ ] Add configuration file, so can be hosted on different domains
 - [ ] Add a favicon.ico
 - [ ] Add Make test (which checks with different build tags, e.g macos,appengine linux,appengine)
-- [ ] Add more server side logging
 - [ ] Implement a App Engine Flex, and other PaaS environments
 - [ ] Minify all css and js and combine into one file
 - [ ] Put behind SSL (grrr App Engine's lack of Let's Encrypt)